sailpoint-oss/golang-sdk/api_v2024/docs/Methods/IAIAccessRequestRecommendationsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") limit := 250 # int32 | Max number of results to return.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := access.id eq "2c9180846b0a0583016b299f210c1314" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.id**: *eq, in*  **access.type**: *eq, in*  **identityId**: *eq, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.id**: *eq, in*  **access.type**: *eq, in*  **identityId**: *eq, in* (optional) sorters := access.id # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.id, access.type, identityId, timestamp** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.id, access.type, identityId, timestamp** (optional)
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := `access.id eq "2c9180846b0a0583016b299f210c1314"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.id**: *eq, in*  **access.type**: *eq, in*  **identityId**: *eq, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.id**: *eq, in*  **access.type**: *eq, in*  **identityId**: *eq, in* (optional) sorters := `access.id` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.id, access.type, identityId, timestamp** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.id, access.type, identityId, timestamp** (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendationsRequestedItems(context.Background()).XSailPointExperimental(xSailPointExperimental).Execute()
-	resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendationsRequestedItems(context.Background()).XSailPointExperimental(xSailPointExperimental).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
+	//resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendationsRequestedItems(context.Background()).XSailPointExperimental(xSailPointExperimental).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendationsRequestedItems``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)